 Both stones are porous, which means at the microscopic level they will allow air, water, and other fluids to permeate their structure.
 Marble more so than granite.
 The porosity factor of both is an item that comes up in many ways when comparing stone countertops and we’ll address that further as we go along.

 In general, marble is considered a luxurious, high end stone countertop, while granite is viewed as the strongest and fairly economical choice.

 Costs and Installation Considerations

 Buying stone in slabs invariably saves on costs for the material itself.
 Though transforming that slab into a suitable countertop is quite expensive.
-A slab of granite for example is say 10 by 6 feet, or 60 sq.ft. and would cost $35 to $75 per square foot.
-Marble runs about $45 to $120 per sq. ft.
+A slab of granite for example is say 10 by 6 feet, or 60 sq.ft. and would cost between $45 and $95 per square foot.
+Marble runs about $65 to $150 per sq. ft.